Table of Contents

 |Neurosyphilis||Treponema pallidum hemagglutination test, FTA-Abs test to confirm|

-|Neuroborreliosis||Borrelia AK in serum and cerebral fluid, ELISA and immunoblot|
+|Neuroborreliosis||Borrelia AK in serum and cerebral fluid, ELISA, and immunoblot|

 |HIV||HIV serology with AK evidence against HIV1 and HIV2, evidence of viral components, CD4 cell count|

-|Cerebral abscesses||MRT diagnostics and possibly puncture|
+|Cerebral abscesses||MRI diagnostics and possibly puncture|

-|Neoplasia (CNS lymphoma)||MRT diagnostics and possibly puncture|
+|Neoplasia (CNS lymphoma)||MRI diagnostics and possibly puncture|

-|Neurosarcoidosis||MRT diagnostics, fluid diagnostics (lymphocytosis, ACE, CD4/8 ratio)|
+|Neurosarcoidosis||MRI diagnostics, fluid diagnostics (lymphocytosis, ACE, CD4/8 ratio)|

 |Leukodystrophy||Disruption of a peroxisomal protein|